Default S3 method

 the first font will be chosen for the introducing text, when sending the output to Word, the second for the description.

-the dots are sent to the internally used function Phrase()
+the dots are sent to the internally used function Phrase().
+They can be used to choose the language (lang) or provide variable name (xname).

 list with the results calculated by the used functions